 Note that the termination/convergence criteria may differ for different optimizer algorithms, the description above only refers to the default Nelder-Mead optimizer provided by Labber.

 When running a measurement with the optimizer enabled, Labber automatically will add a step item named “Optimizer iteration” that handles the optimizer loop.
-Note that it is possible to run an experiment with a mix of optimized and non-optimized parameters, where the optimizer will run to find the optimal values for one parameter while stepping over different values for another parameter.
+Note that it is possible to run an experiment with a mix of optimized and non-optimized parameters, where the optimizer will execute to find the optimal value of one parameter while stepping over different values of another parameter.

 In order to use the optimizer, both the general optimization protocol and the individual optimization parameters must be configured.
 The various settings are described below.